2014 LA Galaxy II season

-The 2014 LA Galaxy II season was the club's first season of existence.
-This season LA Galaxy II participated in the USL Pro and the U.S. Open Cup.
+LA Galaxy II played their first season in 2014.
+They participated in the USL Pro and the U.S. Open Cup.

 Players

 Squad information

 The squad of LA Galaxy II was composed of an unrestricted number of first-team players on loan to the reserve team, players signed by Galaxy II, and LA Galaxy Academy players.
 Academy players who appeared in matches with LA Galaxy II retained their college eligibility.

 Daniel Steres was named captain, and was named Defender of the Year.